jake-knerr/chess/README.md

 }
 ```

-#### States are applied to content for styling that may change during runtime for initial configuration.
+#### States are applied to content for styling that may change during runtime or for initial configuration.

 In other more simple terms, a state is for anything that may vary either when created or change in realtime due to user interaction.

 They should not be used for default styling.

+> If a rule is dynamic and applied indeterminately — it could be due to user interaction like a click — then a state is appropriate.

 ```css
 .btn {